apache/nifi/README.md

 Run `mvn clean install -DskipTests` to skip unit test execution.

+By default, the following subprojects/modules will be included when building NiFi from the project root:
+MiNiFi, NiFi Registry and NiFi Toolkit.
+If any are desired to be excluded from the build, the following mvn build parameters can be used either individually or in combination: `-DexcludeMinifi`, `-DexcludeNiFiRegistry`, `-DexcludeNiFiToolkit`.

+Some examples include:

+    mvn clean install -DexcludeMinifi
+    mvn clean install -DexcludeNiFiRegistry
+    mvn clean install -DexcludeNiFiRegistry -DexcludeNiFiToolkit

 ### Deploying

 Change directories to `nifi-assembly`.
 The `target` directory contains binary archives.